vegaprotocol/documentation/docs/node-operators/setup_validator.md

 	--avatar-url="YOUR_AVATAR_URL" \
 ```

-This should print a json payload similar to:
+This will print a json payload similar to:
 ```
 Info to add in genesis file under `validators` key
 {